 George Wheeler is a 30 year employee with the Florida Department of Revenue.
 He currently serves as IDP Administrator in Classified Use Administration.
 His responsibilities as Senior Appraiser at DOR include the areas of agriculture/greenbelt, conservation, and working waterfront.

-Since my recent article in the Florida Land Development News about property taxation and potential exemptions, I have received numerous questions about the treatment of conservation lands for ad valorem taxation.
-I first ran into this issue some time ago, and had the pleasure of working with George Wheeler with the Florida Department of Revenue to determine the best option for the landowner in that case.
-For this blog post, I imposed on George again and he was kind enough to chat with me about this rather misunderstood area of property taxation.
+Since a recent article in the Florida Land Development News about property taxation and potential exemptions, we have received numerous questions about the treatment of conservation lands for ad valorem taxation.
+We first ran into this issue some time ago, and had the pleasure of working with George Wheeler with the Florida Department of Revenue to determine the best option for the landowner in that case.
+For this blog post, we imposed on George again and he was kind enough to chat with us about this rather misunderstood area of property taxation.

 - have a recorded instrument dedicating the land in perpetuity for conservation purposes;